b-gopalakrishnan/diagnal-workshop/README.md

 ```
 npm i
 ```
-Open cmd and check the AWS Configuration
+Open cmd and check the AWS Configuration, update the config
 ```
 aws configure
 ```